Professor of Social Sciences

 Research interests: Religion and politics, especially the influence of Catholicism on political thought and actions

-In 1991 he won the Peyton Richter Award for interdisciplinary teaching.
+In 1991, Corrin won the Peyton Richter Award for interdisciplinary teaching.

-He has written the Catholic Progressives in England after Vatican II book, published by the University of Notre Dame Press (2013).
+His book Catholic Progressives in England after Vatican II was published by the University of Notre Dame Press (2013).
 It was the winner of the 2014 Catholic Book Award, Catholic Press Association of United States and Canada, Third Place History.